2008-2013: Ph.D., Clemson University, Advisor: Dr. Saara J. DeWalt

 Thesis:Exploring the relationship between canopy microorganisms and nitrogen transformations in an Ontario black spruce plantation

-I work primarily on vascular epiphytes (i.e., plants that live on other plants) in tropical systems.
+I have conducted much of my research in tropical rainforest canopies as they are one of the most diverse yet poorly understood and threatened ecosystems on the planet.
+I work primarily on the resident plants in tropical forest canopies, vascular epiphytes.
 Epiphytes are interesting from both a physiological perspective and from a community perspective.
-The former because of their diverse resource-acquisition strategies and physiological adaptations to extreme nutrient- and water-limitation, and the latter because of their high species richness in a structurally interesting environment.
+The former because of their diverse resource-acquisition strategies and physiological adaptations to extreme nutrient- and water-limitation, and the latter because of their high species richness in a structurally complex environment.
 Both of these aspects may be influenced by changes in their abiotic environment, such as those predicted with climate change.
+My dissertation research with Dr. Saara J. DeWalt at Clemson University aimed to understand the factors that influence the distribution of epiphytes at different scales: with forest age, with tree size, and among crown zones within the largest trees.
+I continue to study the factors that determine the distribution of vascular epiphytes at different scales, particularly examining how these plants, the insects and animals that depend on them, and their microhabitats will respond to disturbances, such as deforestation and climate change.